 I love pears, the taste, the smell, the look of them.
 I even admire their trickiness of will they, won’t they be ready to eat, and then that one day when they are just perfect, if you miss it, you’ve lost.

-Personally I don’t bother, a good store bought puff pastry is as good as anything you’d make at home.
-It makes creating a pie like this something really quick and easy and just doable for an tasty treat any day of the week.
+Personally I don’t bother, a good store-bought puff pastry is as good as anything you’d make at home.
+It makes creating a pie like this something really quick and easy and just doable for a tasty treat any day of the week.

 I like to serve my pear pie warm with some ice cream (plain vanilla) on the side.

-- 200 g/7oz soft brown sugar
+- 100 g light brown sugar

-- 50 g/2oz unsalted butter
+- 85 g unsalted butter

-- Preheat oven to 200C
+- preheat oven to 200C